WISEdash for Districts: Snapshot Dashboards - Attendance

 The definitions of Chronic Absenteeism include:

 "ESSA/State Abs" - which is the definition used by the current Every Student Succeeds Act, and the State definition of absenteeism (as of the 2018-19 school year).
-To be considered chronically absent, a student must be enrolled for 90 days or more and have an attendance rate of 90% or less.
+To be considered chronically absent, a student must be enrolled for 90 days or more and have an attendance rate of less than 90%.

 "CRDC Abs" - which is the definition used by the current Civil Rights Data Collection (CRDC).
 To be considered chronically absent, a student must be enrolled for 10 days or more and have an attendance rate of 90% or less.